pnp/powershell/documentation/Add-PnPSiteCollectionAppCatalog.md

 ## SYNOPSIS

-**Required Permissions**
+**Requirements**

+* The user must have access to the SharePoint Tenant Administration site,
-* SharePoint: Access to the SharePoint Tenant Administration site
+* An open connection to the SharePoint Tenant Administration site when invoking the command.

 Adds a Site Collection scoped App Catalog to a site